Heisman Trophy: Final Thoughts On Who Will Win, How The Vote Will Go

 – Kyle Trask will be the most fascinating finisher.
 It’s been memory dumped after the bowl season, but his last argument came on the Saturday night just before most voters submitted their ballots.
 Remember, he lit up Alabama for 408 yards and three touchdowns with a rushing score and no picks in a heroic effort in the loss.
 However …

-– If 45% of the Bama voters like DeVonta, and 45% like Mac, that 10% who liked Najee – but not enough to make him a finalist – might be enough to squeak in Trask if the vote is split enough.
+– If 45ish% of the Bama voters like DeVonta, and 45ish% like Mac, that 10% who liked Najee – but not enough to make him a finalist – might be enough to squeak in Trask if the vote is split.

 – If you want to see, hear, read what college football hair-on-fire reactions look like, watch what happens if the Bama guys cancel each other out and Trask gets this.